raza-altaf/habitTracker/README.md

 ![Weekly View Page](./assets/img/Weekly%20View%20Page.png)

-## Contributing
+## Contribution

-Contributions are always welcome!
-If you have any suggestions for improving this application, please feel free to create a pull request or open an issue.
+Contributions are welcome!
+If you find a bug or have an idea for an improvement, feel free to open an issue or submit a pull request.